Siege of Port Royal (1707): Interlude

-From Casco Bay Colonel March sent a letter to Boston, in which he laid the blame for the expedition's failure on Stuckley and Redknap.
+From Casco Bay, March sent a letter to Boston, in which he laid the blame for the expedition's failure on Stuckley and Redknap.
 News of the failure preceded his messengers, and they were met upon their arrival by a jeering crowd of women and children.
-Colonel Redknap, one of the messengers, was able to convince Governor Dudley that he had acted within his orders, and blame was generally attached to March for the failure.
+Redknap, one of the messengers, was able to convince Dudley that he had acted within his orders, and blame was generally attached to March for the failure.
 Dudley issued orders to March that the fleet should stay put, with all men remaining aboard under penalty of death, while his council considered the next step.
-Dudley eventually sent reinforcements and a three-man commission (including two militia colonels and John Leverett, a lawyer with no military experience) to oversee affairs, and ordered the expedition to make a second attack.
-Despite the orders, desertion from the fleet was high, and the force was reduced to about 850 when it sailed for Port Royal in late August.
-Colonel March resigned the expedition command and was replaced by Colonel Francis Wainwright.
+Dudley eventually sent reinforcements and a three-man commission (including two colonels and John Leverett, a lawyer with no military experience) to oversee affairs, and ordered the expedition to make a second attack.

-Governor Subercase was forewarned of the second attempt, and had erected additional defenses to impede the attackers' approaches.
+Despite the orders, desertion from the British fleet was high, and the force was reduced to about 850 when it sailed for Port-Royal in late August.
+March resigned the expedition command and was replaced by Wainwright.
+Subercase was forewarned of the second attempt, and had erected additional defenses to impede the attackers' approaches.
 He was also reinforced by the fortuitous arrival of the Intrepide, a French frigate under the command of Pierre Morpain.
 His crew was added to the defences, and captured prize ships he brought with him provided needed provisions for the fort.